Kainmueller-Lab/aqqua/faq.md

 </details>

 <details>
-<summary><strong>Although I am the contact person of a project, it is not my decision to make if the data can be shared.How do I proceed?</strong></summary>
+<summary><strong>Although I am the contact person of a project, it is not my decision to make if the data can be shared.
+How do I proceed?</strong></summary>
   <p>
     You don’t have to make the decision yourself.
 Check with the principal investigator, data owner, or other relevant stakeholders before proceeding.
 Then, let us know.<br>
     Also, if your data is hosted on EcoTaxa, please make sure that you are correctly listed as the contact person of a project.
 If not, select the correct person in the EcoTaxa project settings: